stacc-as/stacc-CLI/README.md

-# stacc-CLI
+# Stacc CLI

-This repository is being used to hold Stacc CLI [releases](https://github.com/stacc/stacc-CLI/releases)
+This repository is being used to hold the Stacc CLI [releases](https://github.com/stacc/cli/releases).

 ## Installation